jshph/enzyme/temp roadmap.md

 - nice to have would be to build in the graph visualization stuff that i had before
 - also want this to be performant -- can some of the processing happen in the background without awaits
   - optimize for startup -- we need the settings to initialize faster than the rest of the UI renders; the prompt builder may not have its tags ready yet, but that's okay, we should have more of the UI have "loading" indicators for when indexing is happening.
 - there's definitely a bug that reflects the index doesn't have enough docs because the output gets hallucinated.
 Need to fix that -- before submitting prompt the index should be run.
+Noticing this happens when i navigate tabs to Prompt, possibly interrupting a process

+# Sketching out the Prompt Builder / Recipe Home

+Copy should reflect:
+- end goal is a recipe with an example of what the current "instance" looks like (sources and synthesis sections)
+- where the user starts is "adding ingredients" -- their tags and links -- which the engine fetches and uses to produce a recipe and an instantiation of it

+Need better branding for this -- audience is:
+- PKM nerds (practical, engineering types, maybe writing types)
+- Professional knowledge workers

+Goals for the copy + flow on that page:
+- Tone of the title + branding needs to be professional.
+But also, mostly getting out of the way.
+The objective is to explore notes.
+This UI is just a workflow.
+- Show only what the user needs in order to get started with this workflow / know what it does for them

 (in the base case, just present multiple options of suggested outputs in different tabs and styles, and allow the user to choose between one of them without editing them)